How To Measure For Blinds

 Next, you will need to measure the length.
 Use the same metal tape measure and the same approach you used to measure the width.
 Work out the length from the top of the recess to the window sill at three different points, and then note down the narrowest point.

 For an inside mount, you must also measure the depth to ensure that your blinds will fit well and can definitely be mounted.
 The depth should be measured from the glass of the window to the edge of the window opening.
-You can then check this measurement against the minimum depth dimension of the product you are wanting to buy.
+You can then check this measurement against the minimum depth dimension of the blind styles to buy.
 When measuring, make sure that no obstructions can affect the accuracy of your measurement.

 How to measure for vertical blinds with a recess fitting

-To measure the space for vertical blinds, usually a deduction in length is required to avoid having the fabric catch on the window sill.
+Need to know how to measure for blinds with what’s known as a recessed fitting?
+Don’t panic – Solaire is here to help.
+To measure the space for vertical blinds, usually, a deduction in length is required to avoid having the fabric catch on the window sill.
 We’ll make this deduction for you using our machines – just give us your original recess measurement.

 Exact fitting (without a recess)

+If you’re wondering how to measure windows for blinds in an exact fitting, aka with no recess, it’s no more tricky than recessed blinds.
 As with any blind measurements, you should use a metal tape measure for accurate measuring.
 First, measure the window width and add 10cm/4” to the total.
-This will allow a 5cm/2” overlap on either side of the window, which will effectively block out light, making your blinds as effective as possible.
+This will allow a 5cm/2” overlap on either side of the window, which will effectively block out more light, making your blinds as effective as possible.
 Once you have measured the width, you need to decide where you’d like the bottom of your blinds to end.
 Once you’ve made this decision, measure the length of the window from the top down to this point.

 If you decide to fit your blinds outside a window recess, you’ll need a track or bracket above the windows.
 These will usually be fitted directly to the wall or to a batten greater than 5cm/2” above the window frame.
 To ensure your blind gives you full coverage and there is no visible glass, measure from the top of this fitting to the window sill for accuracy.